 This calavera represents family members I have lost.
 It's a reminder that I will always celebrate them.

 Aztec Sun God

 The face of the Aztec sun god, Tenatiuh, appears at the center of the calendar on the top of the calaveras.
-Wrapping around one side is Quetzalcoatl, the feathered serpent deity, the god of wind, bringer of maize and instrumental in the creation of the Aztec universe.
-On the opposite side is the quetzal bird, associated with the snake god and seen as a symbol for goodness and light.
+Wrapping around one side is Quetzalcoatl, the feathered serpent deity, the god of wind, bringer of maize, and instrumental in the creation of the Aztec universe.
+On the opposite side is the quetzal bird, associated with the snake god and seen as a symbol of goodness and light.

-Gold Calavera featuring a sun burst headdress, decorated with marigolds, dahlias, and monarch butterflies, adorned with gold chains.
+Gold Calavera featuring a sunburst headdress, decorated with marigolds, dahlias, and monarch butterflies, adorned with gold chains.
 Inspiration coming from Guanajuato and Michoacan, Mexico.

 Zombie Captain America